 Hillsboro Water (HW) has used the Tualatin Basin for its water source since 1913.
-The Tualatin River itself provides excess water in the winter and spring months and has been a water source for Hillsboro since 1940.
+The Tualatin River itself is the exclusive water source for Hillsboro in the winter and spring months and has been a water source for Hillsboro since 1940.
 (To find out which Tualatin Basin water source was used prior to 1940, click here.)
 However, in the summer months the river is supplemented with water from two reservoirs in which Hillsboro has ownership – Scoggins Reservoir (also known as Hagg Lake) and Barney Reservoir.

 Currently, HW gets its water from the following two water treatment plants on the Tualatin River: